Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled Consumed With Guilt. Please enjoy.

 “I’m just trying to get my food,” I answered.

-“Customers ain’t allowed,” the overweight grease stained fry cook explained as he wiped his nose with his sleeve, “Bar policy.”
+“Customers ain’t allowed,” the overweight grease-stained fry cook explained as he wiped his nose with his sleeve, “Restaurant policy.”

 “Now sit your ass down and I’ll give you the food!” the young lady said.